 There are two types of TIMS card.
 The green which is for independent trekkers cost USD 20.
 And the blue for trekkers who are part of a group with a guide cost USD 10.

 Trekkers should legally acquire TIMS cards before they enter any trekking route.
 They are available both in Kathmandu or Pokhara.
-And for applying, you need to bring the insurance documentation and passport-sized photographs.
+And for applying, you need to bring the travel insurance documentation and passport-sized photographs.

 Dolpo, Upper Mustang, Manaslu, Tsum valley, Nar-Phu, and Kanchenjunga, you will require special trekking permits.
 These are restricted areas by the government.
 You can obtain the restricted area permits only through local trekking agencies.
 Also, the charge depends on the duration of the trek in the region and the trekking season.

 For Upper Mustang and Upper Dolpo, you need to pay USD 500 per person for the first ten days.
 After that, you need to pay USD 50 per day per person.
 Here you will not require a TIMS card.
 Also, in such a region, you cannot travel alone.
 And you should have at least one guide or porter.